 - How do I add money to my print card?

 Students are allotted $5 of printing credit each semester, but it is NOT automatically added to your account.
-To receive this you must go into Printing Services and sign the book before the last day of that semester.
+To receive this you must go to the front desk at Printing Services and sign the book before the last day of that semester.
 This applies to all students except first semester freshmen, who will already have $5 on their account.
-You can add money to your account anytime at Printing Services (cash, personal check or credit card only; it cannot be charged to your term bill) or at the machines located in the café and library.
+You can add money to your account any time at Printing Services (cash, personal check or credit/debit card only; it cannot be student-charged) or at the machines located in the café and library.

 - Can I charge printing to my term bill or credit card?

-Printing cannot be charged to your term bill, and must be paid with cash, credit card or personal check.
+Printing cannot be charged to your term bill, and must be paid with cash, credit/debit card or personal check.

 - How do I check my printing balance?